Arweave Founder Talks with NEAR Co-Founder: Exploring the Path of AI and Blockchain Integration

 Lulu: I'm curious about Illia's perspective on the scalability of the AO approach or model.
 You have worked on the Transformer model, which aims to address the bottlenecks of sequential processing.
 I want to ask, what is NEAR's approach to scalability?
 In a previous AMA chat, you mentioned that you are exploring a direction where multiple small models form a system, which could be one of the solutions.

 There is a new way of explaining this called AI commerce, where all these agents interact with each other to complete tasks.
 This is the system we are all moving towards.
-If we consider the scalability of such a system, several issues need to be addressed.
+If you consider the scalability of such a system, several issues need to be addressed.
 As I mentioned, NEAR is designed to support billions of users, including humans, AI agents, and even cats, as long as they can transact.
 Each NEAR account or smart contract runs in parallel, allowing for continued scaling and transactions.
 At a lower level, you probably don't want to send a transaction every time you call an AI agent or API; it wouldn't be reasonable, no matter how cheap NEAR is.
 Therefore, we are developing a peer-to-peer protocol that allows agent nodes, clients (including humans or AI) to connect with each other and pay for API calls, data retrieval, etc., with cryptoeconomic rules ensuring they will respond, or else they will lose part of their collateral.

 This is a new system that allows for scaling beyond NEAR, providing micropayments.
 We call it yocto NEAR, equivalent to 10^-24 of NEAR.
-This way, you can actually exchange messages at the network level with payment functionality, allowing all operations and interactions to be settled through this payment system.
+This way, you can actually exchange messages at the network level with payment functionality, allowing all operations and interactions to now be settled through this payment system.
 This addresses a fundamental issue in blockchain, where we lack a payment system with bandwidth and latency, and there are actually many free-rider problems.
-This is a very interesting aspect of scalability, not limited to blockchain scalability but applicable to a future world that may have billions of agents.
+This is a very interesting aspect of scalability, not just limited to blockchain scalability, but applicable to a future world that may have billions of agents.
 In this world, even on your device, multiple agents may be running simultaneously, executing various tasks in the background.

-AO's Applications in DeFi: Agent Finance
+Applications of AO in DeFi: Agent Finance

-NEAR.ai's Overall Strategy and Development Focus
+Overall Strategy and Development Focus of NEAR.ai

 Lulu: NEAR.ai is advancing some promising use cases.
 Can you tell us more about other aspects or the overall strategy and some key focuses?

-Furthermore, we plan to develop a peer-to-peer network that will involve agents, AI inference nodes, and other storage nodes in a more provable communication protocol.
+Furthermore, we plan to develop a peer-to-peer network that will involve agents, AI inference nodes, and other storage nodes in more provable communication protocols.
 This is very important because the current network stack is very limited and lacks native payment functionality.
 Although we often say that blockchain is "internet money," we have not yet solved the problem of sending data packets with money at the network level.
 We are addressing this issue, which is very useful for all AI use cases and broader Web3 applications.

 Some applications are exploring how to deploy models on user devices, known as edge computing.
-This approach includes storing data locally and operating with related protocols and SDKs.
+This approach includes storing data locally and operating using related protocols and SDKs.
 From a privacy perspective, this has great potential.
 In the future, many applications will run on user devices, generating or pre-compiling user experiences using only local models, thus avoiding data leakage.
-As developers, we have a lot of research underway aimed at making it easy for anyone to build and deploy applications on Web3 and formally verify them on the backend.
-This will become an important topic in the future as OLLM models become increasingly powerful in discovering vulnerabilities in codebases.
+As developers, we have a lot of research underway aimed at making it easy for anyone to build and publish applications on Web3 and formally verify them on the backend.
+This will become an important topic in the future, as OLLM models become increasingly powerful in discovering vulnerabilities in codebases.

-AO's Priorities and Research Focus
+Priorities and Research Focus of AO

 Lulu: I would like to ask Sam, what are AO's current priorities and research focuses?

 I also think the previously mentioned R AI L initiative is very important.
 We have discussed the possibility of supporting this initiative with some major AI providers or inference providers, and they have indeed shown strong interest.
-If we can get them to actually implement it and write this data on the network, then users could right-click on any image on the internet and query whether that image was generated by Stable Diffusion or DALL·E. These are all very interesting areas we are currently exploring.
+If we can get them to actually implement it and write this data on the network, then users could right-click on any image on the internet and query whether it was generated by Stable Diffusion or DALL·E. These are all very interesting areas we are currently exploring.

 Illia and Sam's Favorite Projects